Three guiding principles of isopublic

-Isopublic is the “rule yourself and no one else” society where all possess the equal right to pursue their greatest well-being.
+Isopublic is the “rule yourself and no one else” society where all possess the equal right to pursue their greatest well-being as long as they do no harm to others.
 Isopublic is not about “equal opportunity” or “equal outcome,” but equality of being under equal selfdom, i.e. equal self-dominion.
 In isopublic, you are what you are and what you strive to become so long as you don’t do harm to others in the process.

-Isopublic is a new model of nation-state based on the political doctrine of the Trilibrium which states, “equal freedom, equal rule, and equal justice maintained in steady-state equilibrium.”
+Isopublic is a new model of state based on the political doctrine of the Trilibrium which is expressed as, “equal freedom, equal rule, and equal justice maintained in steady-state equilibrium.”

-The principle of equal freedom was first articulated by 17th century English philosopher, John Locke, the father of political individualism and what today is called classical liberalism.
+The principle of equal freedom was first posited by 17th century English philosopher, John Locke, the father of political individualism and what today is called “classical liberalism.”

-In his Two Treatises of Civil Government , Locke argued that the Bible grants no divine authority to kings, contributing to the demise of divine right of kings, and that the only morally legitimate purpose of government is to secure individual person and property.
+In his Two Treatises of Government , Locke argued that the Bible grants no divine authority to kings, contributing to the demise of divine right of kings, and that the only morally legitimate purpose of government is to secure individual freedom and personal property.

 Then by 19th century English evolutionary philosopher and classical liberal, Herbert Spencer, who argued equal freedom produces the social conditions for optimal human progress in his treatise, Social Statics .
 It’s Spencer’s vision of equal freedom upon which isopublic is based.

-Equal freedom meaning maximum equal freedom in the context of natural scarcity.
-Meaning that absolute equal freedom is the target, the unattainable ideal, while maximum equal freedom recognizes the need to constrain individual freedom, but only so far as is necessary to have a viable society.
+Equal freedom meaning greatest equal freedom in the context of natural scarcity.
+Meaning that absolute equal freedom is the target, the unattainable ideal, while greatest equal freedom recognizes the need to constrain individual freedom, but only so far as is necessary to have a viable society.

 What’s on this site